 Oral Interview Tally

-The co-chairs and Screening Committee Facilitator tally the oral interview ratings and display the ratings to the entire committee with candidates’ names redacted for the purpose of determining the natural break in ratings.
+The co-chairs and Employment Equity Facilitator tally the oral interview ratings and display the ratings to the entire selection committee with candidates’ names redacted for the purpose of determining the natural break in ratings.

 After determining the natural break, the candidates’ names are displayed to the committee for the purpose of determining who should be forwarded to the College President for final interview; determination shall be based on the candidates’ scores rather than the candidates’ identities and in consideration of the President's preference.
 The committee reviews the ratings to consider discrepancies.
 The discussion shall only focus on information provided in the interview as well as information provided in the candidates' applications.
 Any committee member may change or keep his/her original rating after considering the information discussed.
-The committee as a whole may decide if candidates below the natural break should be forwarded to the College President.
+The selection committee as a whole may decide if candidates below the natural break should be forwarded to the College President.

-If no candidates are acceptably qualified or fewer than the College President prefers are forwarded, the College President may meet with the screening committee to discuss the outcome, and the committee as a whole may choose to forward additional acceptably qualified candidates for consideration.
+If no candidates are acceptably qualified or fewer than the College President prefers are forwarded, the College President may meet with the selection committee to discuss the outcome, and the committee as a whole may choose to forward additional acceptably qualified candidates for consideration.
 The College President has the option of interviewing the candidates and/or reopening the recruitment.

 The co-chairs notify the individuals who were not selected for a final interview.

+The Employment Equity Facilitator sends out invitations to the candidates for the president’s interview.

-I. PRESIDENT'S INTERVIEW
+H. PRESIDENT'S INTERVIEW

 The College President determines who is present in the final interview.
-The Screening Committee Facilitator may be present at the final interview at the President’s discretion.
+The Employment Equity Facilitator shall be invited to the final interview.

-J. RECORD OF INTERVIEW AND CANDIDATE SELECTION PROCESS, REFERENCE CHECKS AND OFFER OF EMPLOYMENT
+I. RECORD OF INTERVIEW AND CANDIDATE SELECTION PROCESS, REFERENCE CHECKS AND OFFER OF EMPLOYMENT

 The President directs the responsible academic administrator (first-line supervisor) to conduct reference checks on the identified individuals in accordance with the VCCCD reference checking procedure.